ifwe/bruce/doc/build_install.md

 ```

 In the case of CentOS 6, remember to use the `--import_path` option with the
 `build` command.
+As above, if you omit the `--release`, then you will create a
+debug build, which is documented [here](dev_info.md#debug-builds).
+The newly
-The newly built library files and client program are now
+built library files and client program are now located in
-located in `out/release/bruce/client`.
+`out/release/bruce/client`.
 If installing them manually, rename
 `libbruce_client.so` to `libbruce_client.so.0` when copying it to your system's
 library directory (`/usr/lib64` on CentOS/RedHat, or `/usr/lib` on Ubuntu), and
 remember to run `/sbin/ldconfig` afterwards.
 Also remember to install the